-Barbara Linney has been advising U.S. and foreign clients on international trade and business issues for nearly 20 years.
+Barbara Linney has been advising U.S. and foreign clients on international trade and business issues for more than 20 years.
 She serves clients across a broad spectrum of industries, with particular focus on the defense, aerospace, oil and gas, and maritime industries.

 Her practice involves representing clients before various federal agencies, including the U.S. Departments of Commerce, Defense, and State, as well as the U.S. Department of the Treasury’s Office of Foreign Assets Control (‘OFAC’) and Committee on Foreign Investment in the United States (‘CFIUS’).